 - 22 lbs: 5 hours 30 minutes

-Note: If you do stuff your turkey, plan for an extra 30 minutes to the listed times
+Note: If you make a stuffed turkey, add 30 minutes to the listed cooking times.

 How do I check the internal temperature of the turkey?